unicef/rhizome/docs/backend.rst

 ``mixed``
   default

-  If the requested region has stored data, use that, otherwise travers the sub- regions to aggregate the indicators found there
+  If the requested location has stored data, use that, otherwise travers the sub- locations to aggregate the indicators found there

 ``agg-only``
-  Only return data aggregated from sub-regions.
-If the region you requested actually has data stored on it, it will be ignored
+  Only return data aggregated from sub-locations.
+If the location you requested actually has data stored on it, it will be ignored

 ``no-agg``
-  Do not travers the sub-regions to aggregate data if the requested region does not have a value stored
+  Do not travers the sub-locations to aggregate data if the requested location does not have a value stored